edxzh/xingishere/README.md

-<p>It's my blog called xing's blog, author is ZhouXing in sichuan, chengdu, china.</p>
+<p>It's my blog called xing's blog, author come from sichuan, chengdu, china.</p>
 <p>It was supposed to be done a few months ago, but I spent a lot of time on DOTA, basketball, and sex</p>
 <p>It is coded by ruby 1.9.3 and running on rails3.2.13. </p>
 <p>want to build your own rails blog? like my UI design? you can do this</p>